Diffeomorphism Stability and Codimension Three

-There are two main difficulties with the proposal to extend $\Phi _{\beta ,\alpha }$ over successively lower dimensional strata: We do not have any canonical tubular neighborhoods around the strata to serve as the vector bundles of the Bundle Extension Lemma, and, even granting the existence of these vector bundles, we do not know that $\Phi _{\beta ,\alpha }$ satisfies \autoref{resp pi eqn}.

-We resolve these problems via the next result, which is the main new tool in the proof of Theorem \ref{dif stab- dim 4}.
+There are two main difficulties with the proposal to extend $\Phi _{\beta ,\alpha }$ over successively lower dimensional strata: We do not have any canonical tubular neighborhoods around the strata to serve as the disk bundles of the Bundle Extension Lemma, and, even granting the existence of these disk bundles, we do not know that $\Phi _{\beta ,\alpha }$ satisfies \autoref{resp pi eqn}.
+We resolve these problems via the next result, which is called the Tubular Neighborhoods Stability Theorem, or TNST, for short.